majid-L/express-ecommerce-api/README.md

 ```
 4) Replace ```<USER>``` with the name of your local database user (e.g. *postgres*) and replace ```<PASSWORD>``` with whatever password you used to set up the local user.

-You can now run the scripts below to run the project.
+You can now run the scripts below and begin to explore the project.

 ### Run the Express server in development mode.
 ```sh